paris-saclay-summerschool/paris-saclay-summerschool.github.io/social-events.md

 ---

 <p class="social-intro">
-  The Summer School also offers several opportunities for participants, faculty, and invited speakers to meet and interact outside the classroom.
+  The Summer School also offers several opportunities for participants, faculty, and keynotes speakers to meet, exchange ideas and interact outside the classroom.
 </p>

 <div class="social-events-list">